Snoring & Sleep Apnea Chapel Hill, NC

 Dangers of Sleep Apnea infographic

-Signs & Symptoms of Obstructive Sleep Apnea
+Signs and Symptoms of Obstructive Sleep Apnea

 When you visit Dr. Furgurson or Dr. White, they will review your medical history.
 They will also discuss some signs that could indicate a sleep-breathing disorder.
 Common signs of sleep apnea include: